-And in addition to tight space, you have to follow the TSA rules.
+It can be challenging to keep your hair under control during a vacation.
+First of all, if you’re only traveling with a carry-on, you have limited space, so there’s not much room for hair styling tools and products.
+In addition to dealing with a lack of space, you have to follow the TSA rules.
 If you go unprepared, the security could confiscate some of your items, which would make your trip much harder than it needs to be.

-But don’t worry, because here we’ll explain which tools and products are allowed by the TSA: hairdryers, curling irons, hair straighteners, cordless butane curling irons and hair straighteners, hot rollers, hot-air brushes, hairspray, hair gel, combs/brushes, and bobby pins.
-We’ll also tell you whether your tools will work in Europe and internationally, and which hair styling tools are the best for traveling.
+But don’t worry, because here we’ll explain which tools and products are allowed by the TSA.
+We’ll explore bringing tools and products such as hairdryers, curling irons, hair straighteners, cordless butane curling irons and hair straighteners, hot rollers, hot-air brushes, hairspray, hair gel, combs/brushes, and bobby pins on planes.
+We’ll also tell you whether your tools will work in Europe as well as internationally.
+Finally, we’ll discuss which hair styling tools are the best for traveling.

 Can You Bring a Hairdryer on a Plane?

-When packing a hairdryer, you should also remember that probably you’ll be using it at the last minute, right before your check-out.
+When packing a hairdryer, keep in mind that you might be using it right before your check-out.
 Most likely, you’ll have to put it in your luggage while it’s still hot.
-So bring a spare towel, or make sure that you have a large hoodie or something to wrap it in, so that it doesn’t damage other items.
+So bring a spare towel, or make sure that you have a large hoodie or something to wrap it in so that it doesn’t damage other items.

-Should You Really Pack a Hairdryer For Your Vacation?
+Should You Pack a Hairdryer For Your Vacation?

-But if you’re staying in hostels, apartments, or cheaper hotels, you should consider bringing your own hairdryers.
-On my last vacation, we booked a last-minute cheap hostel in Barcelona, Spain, which was pretty expensive anyway because we booked so late.
-There were hairdryers in the bathroom, but they were so bad I literally had to dry my hair for 20 minutes.
+But if you’re staying in hostels, apartments, or cheaper hotels, you should consider bringing your hairdryer.
+Our staff member recounted a previous vacation in which he booked a last-minute, cheap hostel in Barcelona, Spain.
+It was pretty expensive anyway because they had booked so late.
+There were hairdryers in the bathroom, but they were so bad that it took them 20 minutes to fully blow-dry their hair!

 Can You Use Your Hairdryer on a Plane?

-Best Travel Hairdryer (from our own research): Conair 1600 Watt Compact Hair Dryer on Amazon
+Best Travel Hairdryer (from our research): Conair 1600 Watt Compact Hair Dryer on Amazon

 Can You Bring a Curling Iron on a Plane?

-Best Travel Curling Iron (from our own research): AmoVee Mini Curling Iron/Hair Straightener
+Best Travel Curling Iron (from our research): AmoVee Mini Curling Iron/Hair Straightener

 Can You Bring a Hair Straightener (Flat Iron) on a Plane?

-P.S.
-Make sure to also read the last section in this post, to make sure that your hair straighter, hairdryer, and curling iron will actually work in other countries because often they won’t.
+Editor’s Note: Make sure to also read the last section in this post to make sure that your hair straighter, hairdryer, and curling iron will work in other countries because more often than not, they won’t work at all.

 Can You Bring Cordless Butane Curling Irons and Cordless Butane Hair Straighteners on a Plane?

-Additionally, your butane-powered hair styling tools have to be safely packed, so that they don’t accidentally turn on.
-TSA states that a safety cover must be fitted over the heating element, which means that it should be put inside the box it came in, or inside a heat-resistant pouch.
+Additionally, your butane-powered hair styling tools have to be safely packed, so that they don’t accidentally turn on while they’re inside of your bag.
+TSA states that a safety cover must be fitted over the heating element, which means that it should be put inside the box it came in, or at least inside of a heat-resistant pouch.

 Here’s the full statement from TSA: